Central and Western District

-The Central and Western District (中西區, zung1 sai1 keoi1), located on northwestern part of Hong Kong Island, is one of the 18 administrative districts of Hong Kong.
+The Central and Western District is one of the 18 administrative districts of Hong Kong, located on the northwestern part of Hong Kong Island.
 It had a population of 243,266 in 2016.
-The district has the most educated residents with the second highest income, and the third lowest population due to its relatively small size.
+The district has the most educated residents with the highest income (median monthly household income; 2025), and the third lowest population due to its relatively small size.

 Central is the central business district and the core urban area of Hong Kong.
 Western District covers Shek Tong Tsui, Kennedy Town, Sai Ying Pun, parts of Lung Fu Shan.
 Most of the districts lie within the statutory limits of the City of Victoria, the earliest urban settlement in colonial Hong Kong, except the far western end of the district, i.e. Victoria Road, Mount Davis and areas above the 700-feet contour, aka. the Peak.

 History

 Central District, as Victoria City, was the first area of planned urban development in Hong Kong during the colonial era.
 The British held a land sale in June 1841, six months after the flag was raised at Possession Point.
 A total of 51 lots of land were sold to 23 merchant houses to build offices and warehouses.
 The property buyers included Dent's, Jardine's, Russell's and Olyphant's.
 At the time, the two roads Albany Nullah (now Garden Road) and Glenealy Nullah (now Glenealy) were mainly used by the British.
 The streets later became known as Government Hill.

 In 1857, the British government expanded Victoria City and divided it into seven districts.
 Those located in present-day Central and Western are: Sai Ying Pun, Sheung Wan, Tai Ping Shan, Central.
 The area was essentially a European area until 1860 when Chinese merchants begin buying up European properties around Cochrane, Wellington and Pottinger Streets.
 The Central district was the principal European business district, hence the arrival of the first major bank HSBC.
 The Western district was the commercial centre for Chinese businesses.
 When property values in the district rose, a meeting was held in February 1866 to establish a "District Watch Force" to police and protect this specific area.

 In 1880, Shek Tong Tsui was established, followed by Kennedy Town in the early 20th century.
 By the 1890s the majority of Hong Kong's population was concentrated in the district with about 200,000 residents, mostly in Victoria City.